ClaraCharriau/travel-journal/README.md

 ## Homepage

 The homepage shows where the traveler currently is.
 The header displays the current temperature at this destination.
-The temperature is updated by the Visual Crossing Weather API (https://www.visualcrossing.com).
+The temperature is updated daily by the Visual Crossing Weather API (https://www.visualcrossing.com).

 ## Articles